antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 Some of these functionalities have been developed recently.
-If you run into any quirks or annoyances don't hesitate to contact r2 support (r2-support@amc.uva.nl).
+If you run into any quirks or annoyances do not hesitate to contact R2 support (r2-support@amc.uva.nl).